ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Transforms global coordinates into the local coordinate system of the section cut.

 * **Parameters:**
-  - global_coords: The global coordinates to be transformed. (x, y, z).
+  - global_coords: The global coordinates (x, y, z) to be transformed.

 * **Example:**
   >> section_cut.from_global_to_local((2.3, 1.2, 4.3)).